KingCarnival/toku-fitd-game/Crew Types.md

 Riders| Experimented on with the Source
-Scouts| Powers delivered from a representative from/or the Source Pilots| Stole power from the Source through unexpected or unauthorized means Giant| Empowered directly form the Source
+Scouts| Powers delivered from a representative from/or the Source Pilots| Stole power from the Source through unexpected or unauthorized means Giants| Empowered directly form the Source

 ## Crew Upgrades